Navigation

 Sidebar

-The navigation.sidebar array defines links that appear at the bottom of the sidebar navigation.
+The navigation.sidebar array defines links that appear in the footer of the sidebar navigation.
 These are useful for adding authentication links, support resources, or other important links that should be easily accessible from any page.

 Example